jolynch/website/content/drafts/semver_must_evolve.md

 to figure out "what actually changed between these two released versions".
 One of the explicit goals of `SemVer` was to help developers reason about change.
 As a developer myself I accidentally break things in minor versions all the time, so I understand that this can happen.
-I don't so much mind the breakage as being unable to debug what broke since projects use many different ways of relating released versions to code.
+I don't mind the breakage as much as being unable to debug what broke, since projects use many different ways of relating released versions to code.

 Some projects do use [git